electronic audio visual artist ___ maxmsp | dsp | algorithmic

 Hall works with a deep fascination with the interpolation of time, the exploration of peripheral environments, phenomenology, and the non-linearity of everyday life.
 Drawing from diverse approaches, he recontextualizes these concepts to create soundscapes and visual imagery that merge in hybrid audio-visual environments, offering unique translations of temporality.
 His artistic expression encompasses found and computer-programmed sound synthesis, reactive visual synthesis, and physical installations, performing and presenting to audiences worldwide.

-Hall’s versatility as a sound designer and programmer sees him regularly collaborating and working for renowned companies such as Cycling ’74, Ableton, Eventide, Moog, Korg, Roli, Roland, Arturia, Expressive E, Output, and KMI.
+Hall’s versatility as a sound designer and programmer sees him regularly collaborating and working for companies such as Cycling ’74, Ableton, Eventide, Moog, Korg, Roli, Roland, Arturia, Expressive E, Output, and KMI.
 His creative input (R&D) on projects like the Beatstep Pro, Arturia Minibrute2s, Microfreak, and Minifreak has left a notable mark on the music technology landscape.

 Since 2019, Hall has been a founding member of the Space Song Foundation and has actively contributed his expertise to the Tree of Life project, collaborating with world-leading scientists (NASA/JPL) and artists in a 200-year interstellar art endeavor.